According to AAA, more than half of American families will take a road trip this year.

 With HotelTonight, I found over a dozen spots with at least 1 room open, and all of them were at a discount.

 I even found a room in THE tourist spot of all tourist spots, Times Square, for over $200 less than the usual price!

 If the ever-rising price of gas has you worried about sticking to a budget on a road trip, you definitely need the GasBuddy app.

 GasBuddy is a super simple app that pulls up all the nearby gas stations, along with their prices.

-I can’t even remember how many times I’ve heard “I bet there’s another gas station that’s cheaper,” on a road trip.
+I can’t even remember how many times I’ve heard “I bet there’s another gas station that’s cheaper,” while on a road trip.

-Weather can easily get in the way of a successful road trip, but it doesn’t have to ruin it.
+Weather can easily get in the way of a road trip, but it doesn’t have to ruin it.
 Get timely weather alerts with The Weather Channel app.

 Yes, every dad’s favorite cable TV station has an app, and it’s pretty freaking great!